geopython/pycsw/docs/administration.rst

 .. code-block:: bash

-  pycsw-admin.py export-records --config default.cfg --path /path/to/output_dir
+  pycsw-admin.py export-records --config default.yml --path /path/to/output_dir

-This will write each record in the database specified in ``default.cfg`` (``repository.database``) to an XML document on disk, in directory ``/path/to/output_dir``.
+This will write each record in the database specified in ``default.yml`` (``repository.database``) to an XML document on disk, in directory ``/path/to/output_dir``.

 Optimizing the Database
 -----------------------

 .. code-block:: bash

-  pycsw-admin.py optimize-db --config default.cfg
+  pycsw-admin.py optimize-db --config default.yml
-  pycsw-admin.py rebuild-db-indexes --config default.cfg
+  pycsw-admin.py rebuild-db-indexes --config default.yml

 .. note::
   This feature is relevant only for PostgreSQL and MySQL